Have you ever wondered why most Forex traders lose money?

 Of course, trading volume varies depending on how many sessions overlap, and it often decreases when there are bank holidays in major sessions such as on Wall Street.

 Forex trading can also be used if you want to buy as well as short-sell currencies.
-If you believe, for instance, that in the short-term the EUR/USD is going to go down, then you’re able to make money from this downward movement thanks to short selling.
+If you believe that in the short-term the EUR/USD is going to go down, then you’re able to make money from this downward movement thanks to short selling.

 #2 You like technical or fundamental analysis